infracost/infracost-atlantis/README.md

 ## Contributing

-Merge requests are welcome.
+Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License